News / Analysis

 Trump yesterday told reporters that he refused to reopen the Phase-1 deal with China after Beijing hinted it may invalidate the agreement.

-The day after the latest Bitcoin halving finds the asset completing yet another week-long head & shoulders pattern, with Bitcoin options breaking the billion-dollar mark for the first time.
+The day after the latest Bitcoin halving finds the A stock, commodity, currency, index or any other entity one may trade or invest in. completing yet another week-long head & shoulders pattern, with Bitcoin options breaking the billion-dollar mark for the first time.

 Oil overnight showed a small bump after Saudi Arabia surprisingly said it would deepen supply cuts in June to help alleviate the global crude glut.
 It fell back to 24.20 as Bloomberg reports a gradual reopening of Shale wells in the US.